Serenade No. 4 (Mozart): Structure

 The March in D, K. 237/189c, was used as an introduction or exit for this work.

 The second, third and fourth movements all feature the solo violin prominently, forming a three-movement violin concerto within the serenade.
-This is similar to the K. 204 serenade from the previous year.
-These movements are set apart from the rest of the serenade by their choice of keys (B-flat major, F major, B-flat major).
+This is similar to the K. 204 serenade from the following year.
+These movements are set apart from the rest of the serenade by their choice of keys (B♭ major, F major, B♭ major).

 The trio of the second minuet features an independent solo bassoon part.

 Like most of his orchestral serenades, a symphony was arranged from a subset of the serenade's movements.
 The "Serenade Symphony" for this work consists of movements one, six, seven and eight.

-Movement 4 is used in Kind Hearts and Coronets (1949).
+Music from this composition, and from "Il mio tesoro", is used in Kind Hearts and Coronets (1949).